Skip to main content

 1. The complete claim of Christ over all things

-This is the gospel: the message that Christ Jesus has triumphed over sin, death, and Satan, and been made lord over all things.
+This is the gospel: the message that Christ Jesus has triumphed over sin, death, and Satan, and been made lord and master over all things.
 All human beings and institutions are therefore duty-bound to turn from their own ways, and to faithfully submit to his will in all things.
 Those who do, being united to him by faith, become sons of God, and inheritors of everything he receives from the Father.
 Through his Spirit, he transforms them into his own image, and empowers them to represent him.
 This is aptly summarized in the expression, all of Christ for all of life.

 References